The Cheeky Monkey Media Blog

 We’ve been working on many other ways that we can support NHF chapters doing work with women locally, but our big initiative initially was getting the website revamped.

-Corinne: We also have a website called Steps for Living that’s for all people living with bleeding disorders, and it really takes them step by step through how to live with a bleeding disorder through all stages of life, from young infants to teens, to adults.
+Corinne: We also have a website called Steps for Living that’s for all people living with bleeding disorders, and it really takes them to step by step through how to live with a bleeding disorder through all stages of life, from young infants to teens, to adults.

-We have a lot of resources on the site, along with some videos, but most of it is print based.
+We have a lot of resources on the site, along with some videos, but most of it is print-based.
 You can’t really share it easily.

 So, we’re trying to connect the information that’s already available for women on that site with the Victory for Women site.
-But we didn’t just want to the same thing for women.
+But we didn’t just want to do the same thing for women.
 We wanted this to be different.

 We wanted Victory for Women to be a place where women can actually share, not just get information.
 We wanted this to be a place where women can share their stories and connect to each other.